Zone3 Vanquish Review

 - Zone3 Aspire – You could get this model for about half the price a few years back at the end of the season and it is a popular model for those requiring buoyancy and an easy-off construction for a triathlon.
 I have one.
 RRP £330.

-- Zone 3 Align – For those of you have have a naturally neutral swim position.
+- Zone 3 Align – For those of you who have a naturally neutral swim position.
 RRP£325

 - Zone3 Vision – This is the sensible “entry-level” suit for poorer swimmers wanting full buoyancy but at RRP£250 it’s not cheap for an entry-level suit

 - Zone3 Vanquish – The model reviewed here for this Zone3 Vanquish Review – RRP £550 – check Wiggle for a hopefully lower price nearer to £400.

 Zone3 Vanquish sales will always happen towards the end of the season, perhaps starting in August if you are lucky.
 Zone3 Vanquish discounts seem harder to come by in the early part of the season and are dependent on the retailer. when clicked, the image below gives an option to check several retailers including Wiggle.
 If you are new to Wiggle use can use the NEWGB (NEWDE, NEWFR, etc) code for a discount but the more you shop there the bigger discounts you get.
 When I bought the Vanquish at Wiggle I got a whopping 20% off (£100).